Spring Garden Revival

 Seasonal Edging Calendar & Weather Timing for Wayland's Climate Zone 6a

-Wayland’s climate (Zone 6a) dictates optimal timing for lawn edging.
-Spring (April-May) is ideal after ground thaw and before peak plant growth.
-Summer (June-August) offers good soil conditions but avoid extreme heat above 90°F. Fall (September-October) is suitable for preparing edges for winter.
-Avoid edging in winter (November-March) when the ground is frozen.
-Monitor weather through NWS Boston/Norton or Albany for soil moisture and temperature, ensuring at least 50°F for concrete curing.
-Avoid muddy conditions in glacial till or clay soils, and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.
-Protect adjacent plantings and observe wildlife breeding seasons.
+Wayland falls within USDA Zone 6a, with pronounced freeze-thaw cycles and a frost line of 36-48 inches.
+The optimal time for edging is in spring (April-May) after ground thaw and before peak plant growth.
+Summer (June-August) offers good soil conditions but avoid work during extreme heat (>90°F).
+Fall (September-October) is ideal for preparing edges for winter.
+Edging should be avoided in winter (November-March) due to frozen ground.
+Weather coordination using NWS Boston/Norton ensures soil moisture is suitable for clean cutting and that concrete cures at a minimum of 50°F. Avoid muddy conditions in glacial till or clay soils and severe weather events.
+Consider plant and wildlife protection during breeding seasons and coordinate with municipal schedules for street tree pruning and sidewalk cleaning.

 Stormwater Management & MS4 Compliance During Edging Operations in Wayland